CAREER TRANSACTIONSRob Gronkowski

 2012 (11/11, 1/1)

-- Was inactive for the first six games of the season.
+- Missed all of training camp and was inactive for the first six games of the season with a back injury.

 - Returned to action at N.Y.
-Jets (10/20) after missing the fist six games of the season; started and led the team with a regular-season career-high tying eight receptions for 114 yards.
+Jets (10/20) after missing the first six games of the season; started and led the team with a then regular-season career-high tying eight receptions for 114 yards.
 It was his 10th career 100-yard game, passing Ben Coates to set a new team record.

 - Set a new career high with nine receptions and added to his team record with his 11th 100-yard receiving game as a tight end, with 143 yards vs. Pittsburgh (11/3).
 Also caught his 39th touchdown pass from Brady, tying him with Randy Moss for the most touchdown receptions received from Brady.

-- Caught his 40th career touchdown pass from Tom Brady at Carolin (11/18), moving him past Randy Moss for the most touchdown recpetions received from Brady.
+- Caught his 40th career touchdown pass from Tom Brady at Carolina (11/18), moving him past Randy Moss for the most touchdown receptions received from Brady.

 - Caught seven passes for 90 yards vs. Denver (11/24) including a key touchdown that cut the Broncos’ lead to 24-21 in the comeback overtime win.